rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Later positivism

+-   In 1933, Adolf Hitler became Chancellor of Germany.
+-   In 1933, Reichenbach moved to Turkey to become chief of the Department of Philosophy at the University at Istanbul.
--   Carnap emigrated to the United States in 1935 and became a professor at the University of Chicago.
+-   In 1935, Carnap emigrated to the United States and became a professor at the University of Chicago.
 -   Carnap, R. (1936).
 Testability and meaning. [^Carnap1936]
     -   Argued to replace verification with confirmation.
     -   Carnap spent many years trying to develop a theory of degree of confirmation